Glendale, Arizona: Education

 Grace Lutheran School is a Pre-K-8 Christian school of the Wisconsin Evangelical Lutheran Synod (WELS) in Glendale.

 New Gains Academy is a grade 5-12 Microschool in Glendale. with academics, business entrepreneurship, piano, voice, dance and art programs.

 Our Lady of Perpetual Help Catholic School is a Pre-K-8 Catholic school of the Roman Catholic Diocese of Phoenix in Glendale.

+Arrowhead Christian Academy is a K-12 Christian school associated with Northwest Valley Baptist Church in Glendale.

 Infrastructure

 Transportation

 The city of Glendale has a roughly average percentage of households without a car.
 In 2015, 8.4 percent of Glendale households lacked a car, and increased slightly to 9 percent in 2016.
 The national average was 8.7 percent in 2016.
 Glendale averaged 1.72 cars per household in 2016, compared to a national average of 1.8.

 Glendale Municipal Airport serves the city but it does not offer commercial air services.
 The closest commercial airport is Phoenix Sky Harbor International Airport, located about 30 minutes away by car.